What is Data Profiling?

 Data profiling is the process of examining, analyzing, and creating useful summaries of data.
 The process yields a high-level overview which aids in the discovery of data quality issues, risks, and overall trends.
 Data profiling produces critical insights into data that companies can then leverage to their advantage.

 More specifically, data profiling sifts through data in order to determine its legitimacy and quality.
 Analytical algorithms detect data set characteristics such as mean, minimum, maximum, percentile, and frequency in order to examine data in minute detail.
 It then uses that information to expose how those factors align with your business’ standards and goals.

-Typical discrepancies that data profiling can uncover include missing values, values that shouldn’t be included, values with unusually high or low frequency, values that don’t follow expected patterns, and values outside the normal range.
-These kinds of errors can lead to problems with customer databases,
+Data profiling can eliminate costly errors that are common in customer databases.
+These errors include missing values, values that shouldn’t be included, values with unusually high or low frequency, values that don’t follow expected patterns, and values outside the normal range.

 Data quality problems cost U.S. businesses more than $3 trillion a year.
 For many companies that means millions of dollars wasted, strategies that have to be recalculated, and tarnished reputations.
 So how do data quality problems arise?

 Often the culprit is oversight.
 Companies can become so busy collecting data and managing operations that the efficacy and quality of data becomes compromised.
 That could mean lost productivity, missed sales opportunities, and missed chances to improve the bottom line.
 That’s where a data profiling application comes in.